Spread the love

 • Potawangka Road: About 10 kilometres east of Labuan Bajo, this area is known for species such as Bonelli’s Eagle, Wallacean Cuckooshrike, White-rumped Kingfisher, Flame-breasted Sunbird, Zebra Finch, Flores Green Pigeon, Elegant Pitta, Yellow-spectacled White-eye, Black-fronted Flowerpecker, Wallace’s Hanging-Parrot, Black-naped Fruit-Dove, Orange-footed Scrubfowl, and Green Junglefowl.

 • Komodo National Park: In addition to the famous Komodo Dragons, the park is excellent for birdwatching.
-Species here include endemic birds of Komodo Island, adding to the unique experience.
+Species found here include endemic birds of Komodo Island, adding to the unique experience and making it one of the best places in Flores.

 • Lake Sano Nggoang and Nunang Village: Southeast of Labuan Bajo, along the Flores Highway to Ruteng, where you can spot Wallace’s and Moluccan Scops-Owls, Glittering Kingfisher, Flores Crow, Pacific Black Duck, Flame-breasted Sunbird, Elegant Pitta, Flores Minivet, Flores Monarch, Golden-rumped Flowerpecker, Yellow-ringed White-eye, and more.